JetBrains/skiko/samples/SkiaJsSample/README.md

 ## Simple run

-If page in Browser will empty - just reload page.
+If page in browser will be empty, try to reload it.
 `./gradlew jsBrowserRun`

 ## Advanced run for contributors